-For MBTC's assessment of the recoverability of goodwill, we involved our internal specialist in obtaining an understanding of MBTC's impairment assessment process including methodology and assumptions used in the assessment and in evaluating the assumptions and methodology used by MBTC in determining the FVLCTS of the CGU, in particular those relating to the use of P/E ratios of comparable companies and adjusted NAV method in the valuation of the unquoted equity shares.
+For MBTC's assessment of the recoverability of goodwill, we involved our internal specialists in obtaining an understanding of MBTC's impairment assessment process including methodology and assumptions used in the assessment and in evaluating the assumptions and methodology used by MBTC in determining the FVLCTS of the CGU, in particular those relating to the use of P/E ratios of comparable companies and adjusted NAV method in the valuation of the unquoted equity shares.
 We tested the fair value of the other assets and liabilities by referring to the quoted prices of listed equity and debt instruments, agreeing the appraised values of real estate properties to the appraisal reports, comparing the future cash flows of unquoted debt instruments to the related contracts, and comparing the discount rates used against prevailing interest rates for similar instruments.
 We also reperformed the calculation of the FVLCTS.

-For MPIC's impairment testing of SCAs not yet available for use and investment in KM Infra, we involved our internal specialist in evaluating the methodologies and the assumptions used in the determination of the recoverable amounts of the CGUs.
-These assumptions include the expected volume of traffic for the toll roads, ridership for the rail, billed water volume for the water concession, storage revenues for KM Infra, growth rates, discount rates and the assigned probabilities to various scenarios.
-We also compared the key assumptions such as traffic volume, rail ridership, billed water volume, and storage revenue against historical data and against available studies by independent parties that were commissioned by the respective subsidiaries.
+For MPIC's impairment testing of SCAs not yet available for use and goodwill, we involved our internal specialist in evaluating the methodologies and the assumptions used in the determination of the recoverable amounts of the CGUs.
+These assumptions include the expected volume of traffic for the toll roads, ridership for the rail, growth rates, discount rates and the assigned probabilities to various scenarios.
+We also compared the key assumptions such as traffic volume, rail ridership against historical data and against available studies by independent parties that were commissioned by the respective subsidiaries.
 In cases where volume was determined by management specialists, we obtained the reports of the management specialists and gained an understanding of the methodology and the basis of computing the forecasted volume.
 We tested the weighted average cost of capital (WACC) used in the impairment test by comparing it with WACC of other comparable companies in the region.
 We obtained an understanding and evaluated the bases of probabilities assigned to each scenario.